Atika Wahbi al-Khazraji

-She was born in Baghdad and began publishing poetry at the age of fourteen. al-Khazraji received a BA from the Higher Teachers' Institute, going on to work as a teacher.
+Al-Khazraji was born in Baghdad, she was talented with poetry from a young age and began writing as young as ten years old, and published her poems at the age of fourteen in Iraqi magazines.
+She received a BA from the Higher Teachers' Institute, going on to work as a teacher.
 In 1950, she enrolled in the Sorbonne, receiving a PhD in 1955.
 She published a collection of the poet Abbas Ibn al-Ahnaf's work in 1954.
 She later taught Arabic at the Higher Teachers' Institute.
 She published a work on the poet Isma'il Sabri.